viridia/quill_v1/README.md

 ## Aspirations / guiding principles:

-* Allows easy composition and re-use of hierarchical components (called "presenters" to avoid confusion with Bevy ECS "components").
+* Allows easy composition and re-use of hierarchical widgets.
 * No special syntax required, it's just Rust.
 * Allows reactive hooks such as `use_resource()` that hook into Bevy's change detection framework.
 * Built on top of existing Bevy UI components - presenters construct a graph and modify it in